vathpela/shim-review/README.md

 ### What is the SHA256 hash of your final SHIM binary?
 *******************************************************************************
 $ sha256sum shimx64.efi
-d7ac3a63b380128cf3ceb2545f56caf4688c16329332c2d5dac537f787031585  shimx64.efi
+d7ddb10719785f2660b87f84f8603987db145816f1a98b277145ed4a7828f086  shimx64.efi
 $ pesign -h -P -i shimx64.efi
-27b12463e599b3147635f272e3722960e443def60fef088eba600697017529f2 shimx64.efi
+271403343af4a4dfb5fcc83faa83ba3ebde5c3bc76fc6ab1a14f7d5ce0ac1242 shimx64.efi

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?
 *******************************************************************************
-The keys are in an HSM managed by our PSIRT team, builders talk to it over https using gssapi for authentication, and each key is authorized for use by specific tickets, the issuing of which is protected by ACLs for the user, the package being built, and the build target.
+The keys used for signing our artifacts are deployed on HSMs, and the authorized build hosts are only used for production builds of the appropriate packages by authorized developers.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the SHIM?